nasebah/ns-3-vr-app-v2/README.md

 VR traffic model for ns-3
 =========================

-This repository is a fork of the original NS-3 VR App framework.
+This repository is a **fork of the [NS-3 VR App framework](https://github.com/signetlabdei/ns-3-vr-app)**.
 It includes an extension to enhance its functionality and adapt it to new use cases.
 The VR App in NS-3 simulates Virtual Reality (VR) network applications, allowing researchers to study the impact of network conditions on VR performance.

 ## Reference papers